dfsp-spirit/pkgfilecache/README.md

 # pkgfilecache
-GNU R package that allows package authors to cache data files in user directories.
+GNU R package that allows package authors to download and cache optional data files in user directories.

 ## About